Banning Electronics in Locker Rooms

 New Tech = Big Problems

 Advances in technology are making it easier and easier to record individuals without their knowledge or consent.
-Phones and MP3 players now come equipped with sophisticated video recording that can capture high-quality videos of people anywhere.
+Phones are equipped with sophisticated video recording that can capture high-quality videos of people anywhere.
 The frequency of these invasions of privacy is on the rise.
 Gyms, rest rooms, and locker rooms are the most common places for individuals to record inappropriate material.
 The size of these cameras makes their use difficult to detect.
 The most successful method for preventing video camera use in locker rooms is to ban all electronics outright.

 Loss Prevention Techniques